 Source: http://photos.newtownbee.com/Journalism/Photos-from-the-issue-78/i-LKFWd2P/A

-The photo’s Exif data confirms the photo was taken on April 24th, 2012.
+The photo’s Exif data confirms it was taken on April 24th, 2012.

-Taken just a couple of weeks later, this photo shows Catherine and her mother at a Sandy Hook school function.
-The date on the whiteboard behind them indicates it is May 9th, 2012:
+Just a couple of weeks later, Catherine and her mother attended a Sandy Hook school function, as shown in this next photo.
+The date on the whiteboard behind them clearly indicates May 9th, 2012:

-Catherine would also celebrate her final birthday less than one month later.
+Catherine would celebrate her final birthday less than a month later.

-That makes it an extremely unlikely gift for Christmas of 2010 (unless they were celebrating six weeks late), and sadly, young Avielle did not live to see Christmas of 2012.
-That means that this picture could only be from Christmas of 2011, or less than a year before the shooting.
-Of course that won’t be enough for some people, and they’ll claim that the book was “Photoshopped” in, while providing zero proof of such an accusation.
+That makes it an extremely unlikely gift for Christmas 2010 (unless they were celebrating six weeks late).
+Tragically, young Avielle didn’t live to see Christmas 2012.
+This means the photo could only have been taken at Christmas 2011, less than a year before the shooting.
+Of course, for some people, this still won’t be enough—they’ll laughably claim the book was “Photoshopped” into the image, while offering zero evidence to support such an accusation.

-First, instead of comparing a photo of a five or six year-old Avielle to those of a girl that’s at least three years older and asking you to imagine how a child may age, how about we just compare photos of the two girls at approximately the same age?
+Instead of comparing a photo of a five- or six-year-old Avielle to a girl at least three years older and relying on wild speculation about how a child might age, let’s keep it simple: we’ll compare photos of the two girls at approximately the same age:

-Obviously that’s Avielle on the left and the girl from the Super Bowl choir on the right.
-It’s crystal clear that these are not the same children, but let’s break it down further:
+It’s clear that Avielle is on the left, and the girl from the Super Bowl choir is on the right.
+The differences are striking, but let’s break it down even further:

-As we can see, the ear on the left – which belongs to Avielle Richman – is much less prominent (closer to the head) than the one on the right.
-The ear on the right also has a much rounder antihelix, and the shape as well as size of the earlobe – or lobule – is very different.
-Those are the most obvious, most striking differences, though I’m sure that you can more.
-These are unmistakably different ears and therefore they belong to different children.
+As we can see, the ear on the left—belonging to Avielle Richman—is noticeably less prominent (closer to the head) than the one on the right.
+The ear on the right also features a much rounder antihelix, and the shape and size of the earlobe—or lobule—are entirely different.
+These are the most obvious, striking differences, though I’m sure you can spot even more.
+These are unmistakably different ears, and therefore they belong to different children.
 No reasonable argument can be made to the contrary.

-While the demonstration above is more than enough to dismiss this one outright, we can also compare the eyes of these two girls and (again) see that there are again a number of major differences:
+While the demonstration above is more than enough to dismiss this nonsense outright, we can also compare the eyes of these two girls and, once again, observe a number of significant differences:

-Avielle’s (top) eyes are almond-shaped, whereas the eyes on the bottom are downturned.
-The difference here is not subtle.
-There’s also a much more prominent crease in the lid of the eyes on the bottom.
-Lastly, the face on the bottom also has wider-set eyes, different brows, and freckles (which Avielle does not have).
-I’m sure those who stand by this claim will say that they were tattooed on later, because nothing is too outrageous for these nitwits.
+Avielle’s eyes (top) are almond-shaped, while the eyes on the bottom are distinctly downturned—a difference that is anything but subtle.
+The eyes on the bottom also feature a much more prominent crease in the lid.
+Additionally, the face on the bottom has wider-set eyes, different eyebrows, and freckles—features that Avielle simply does not have.
+No doubt the conspiracy theorists will claim the freckles were tattooed on later, because nothing is too absurd for these nitwits.

-When I initially contacted Joelle, I introduced myself as a blogger who spent a lot of time researching the Sandy Hook Elementary School massacre.
-I wasn’t sure if she was aware that the shooting was the subject of a number of conspiracy theories (most people aren’t), so I explained the situation, and the Super Bowl angle in particular.
-And while I felt it was important that I tell Joelle where I stood on the subject, I also told her that I wanted her honest, unbiased opinion, and that I was more than happy to pay her up front for it.
-Joelle wrote back and said that she was willing to do the work, but would need at least three high-quality photographs of each subject so that she can enlarge them for analysis, as is her standard procedure.
-In return, I sent over six of the absolute best, publicly-available photographs that I could find – three of each girl – for her approval:
+When I first contacted Joelle, I introduced myself as a blogger researching the Sandy Hook Elementary School massacre.
+Unsure if she was familiar with the conspiracy theories surrounding the tragedy (many people aren’t), I explained the situation, focusing on the Super Bowl angle.
+While I made my stance clear, I emphasized that I wanted her honest, unbiased opinion and offered to pay her upfront for her work.
+Joelle replied, agreeing to take on the project, but requested at least three high-quality photographs of each subject for enlargement and analysis, per her standard procedure.
+I sent over six of the best publicly available photos I could find—three of each girl—for her approval:

 Text: